filamentphp/actions/docs/09-force-delete.md

 ## Introduction

-Filament includes an action that is able to force-delete [soft deleted](https://laravel.com/docs/eloquent#soft-deleting) Eloquent records.
+Filament includes an action that is able to force-delete [soft-deleted](https://laravel.com/docs/eloquent#soft-deleting) Eloquent records.
 When the trigger button is clicked, a modal asks the user for confirmation.
 You may use it like so:

 ```php
 use Filament\Actions\ForceDeleteAction;